 Introduction to Knights Templar

-The Order of Knights Templar today exists as the top ranking Masonic organization in the York Rite of Freemasonry.
+The Order of Knights Templar today exists as the Chivalric Masonic organization in the York Rite of Freemasonry.
 The Order today requires membership in a Chapter of Royal Arch Masons and in some jurisdictions, membership in a Council of Royal and Select Masters.

 The Knights Templar is a Christian-oriented fraternal organization based on the ancient organization that was founded in the 11th century.
 Today, the Knights Templar display their courage and goodwill in different ways than the ancient Templars.
 Members of the Order today organize fund-raising activities such as breakfasts, dinners, dances and flea markets for the support of Masonic-related youth groups, in addition to raising millions of dollars for charitable purposes.